HV Power Transformer Monitoring

 What can go wrong on a transformer?

 A major failure on a transformer is defined as an incident that takes the transformer out of service for seven or more days.
 To determine the risk of unexpected failure, it’s important to consider the consequences and the probability of failure occurring.
 About one out of every 200 transformers fails each year according to this CIGRE Transformer Reliability Survey.
 According to another study, major failures cost about $14,000 per MVA in property damage.
-It is safe to say that unexpected failure can be costly.
+In general, it is safe to say that unexpected failure can be costly.

 On average 1 out of every 200 transformers experience a major failure each year.